Post Front Bass

 So now you know we’re looking for major intersections like main lake points.
 But there’s a ton of them, so where to start?

 I’m looking for two types of points: major points and points leading into a cover or creek.
 Major points are those big long points that extend out into the lake; the points going into a creek or a cove are pretty obvious.

 These two types of points are what I call high percentage places.
 Yes, these are not the only places that have fish.
 Road beds, ledges, offshore humps can all have fish, but these points are a good bet 75% of the time.

 - HOW DEEP DO I FISH?

-Hopefully you have good electronics.
-I use Garmin 7600 units with CHIRP sonar, ClearVu, and side scan so I can see the depth with the most activity.
+Hopefully, you have good electronics.
+I use Garmin EchoMap Ultra and LiveScope so I can see the depth with the most activity.
 Scan the point shallow-to-deep in order to locate the fish, then you’ll have a starting point.
-Check each point thoroughly as fish can be at different depths on different points.
+Check each point thoroughly, as fish can be at different depths on different points.
 Don’t be afraid to look deep, too.
 I’ll look out in 40, 50, sometimes 60 feet to see if that’s the deal for the day.